universalbit-dev/universalbit-dev/ntp/readme.md

 #### [NTP](https://wiki.debian.org/NTP)
 ##### The Debian package will install a default set of time servers which
 should be good for most typical client installations.
 However you may customize this for your network location.
-A good source of NTP pool information is the NTP Pool Project.

 ---